-Dermatologists know all about skin, so anything recommended or sold by a dermatologist may be more reputable than consumer reviews.
+Dermatologists know all about skin, so anything recommended or sold by a dermatologist may be more reputable than products raved about by consumers.
 Why?
 Skin doctors know what they’re talking about and make it their business to know the best products for their clients.
-Check out these skin care products sold by dermatologists.
 There is an assortment of products to meet a variety of needs, and they’re all budget-priced, too.

 Everyone wants to stop the clock or at least press the snooze button on aging skin.
 RoC’s Retinol Correxion cream takes care of fine lines and wrinkles while you sleep.
 The anti-aging retinol formula can reduce the appearance of fine lines and wrinkles within 12 weeks of continuous use.
 Because the skin is more receptive to rejuvenation and repair while you sleep, using a night cream to combat those wrinkles makes sense.